Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: The trace theorem for homogeneous function spaces

-During this section, we will need for a brief moment to use Banach valued (anisotropic) homogeneous Sobolev spaces for non-negative index and with values in a (reflexive) Lebesgue space.
+In this section, we will need to use Banach-valued (anisotropic) homogeneous Sobolev spaces with non-negative regularity index and with values in a (reflexive) Lebesgue space.
 See the previous work of the author \cite[Section~3.1]{Gaudin2023} for an elementary construction of homogeneous vector-valued Riesz potential spaces and references therein for a more general review of vector-valued Sobolev (Bessel potential) spaces and their properties.